 Vegan-friendly restaurants in the Scottish Highlands & beyond

-Traveling the Highlands and Islands of Scotland is where being vegan becomes a bit trickier – especially because these areas are famous for their fresh seafood, cattle, lamb and game… And yet, it is possible to travel these parts of Scotland with a vegan diet, it might just require a bit more prep and flexibility.
+Travelling the Highlands and Islands of Scotland is where being vegan becomes a bit trickier – especially because these areas are famous for their fresh seafood, cattle, lamb and game… And yet, it is possible to travel these parts of Scotland with a vegan diet, it might just require a bit more prep and flexibility.

 Outside of the bigger cities, unfortunately Happy Cow does not have many listings and fully vegan restaurants are basically non-existent.
 Keep checking the app though, and more importantly add vegan-friendly places you find to the listings!